Can't Access Your Own Site? Read This Guide

 2FA Google Authentication, can't login at all (OTP screen).
 You've lost your phone, or replaced or reset and cannot supply your GA code.
 Reset Google Authenticator for your user account by following this guide here.
 We recommend using Authy App for Google Authenticator backups.

 2FA (OTP) timeout expired, can't login.
 For example, you receive 2FA login code but can't use it because the OTP timeout has expired.
 Use filter to extend this timeout by following the guide outlined here.
-Shield's 2FA timeout defaults to 5 minutes.
-This means that a user must supply their 2FA code(s) within this time or they'll need to start again (re-login).

 Some email providers can be a bit slow at times with their email delivery, and 5 minutes isn't long enough.
 To provide a bit more time, you can use a filter to extend the timeout to as many minutes as you need.

-Follow the guide outlined in this article here.
+Follow this guide here.

 Regarding firewall, there is an option " Ignore Administrators".
 Not recommended but you can use it if you want.

 Keep getting logged out.
 You login, but then keep getting logged out repeatedly.
+This could be User Session Lock options but to be sure, better to follow this guide here.

-Also, clear/disable page cache.
+Also, disable page cache.

-If you're a ShieldPRO customer, we highly recommend having ' Allow Email Override' option turned on.
+We highly recommend having ' Allow Email Override' option turned on.
 In this way, you can disable Security Admin and unblock yourself instantly.

 You load your ' wp-login.php' page but getting 404 error - can't login at all.